mabur/carma/docs/dynamic_array_algorithms.md

 The `capacity` defines the number of items that fit in the array before its memory needs to be reallocated.
 So `count` <= `capacity`.

+## Initialization

+`INIT_DRANGE(array, count, capacity)` allocates memory to hold up to `capacity` items for the given dynamic array.
+Sets all members of the array struct.

 ## Dynamic Array Macros O(1)

 - `APPEND(dynamic_array, item)` adds item to the end of the dynamic_array.